lingcongkong/DeepDOC/README.md

 Below are the main directories in the repository:

 - `Model_training/`: the model structure and train/validation loop
-- `Gradcam_visualization/`: visualization the gradcam result of trained models on surface/MNI space
+- `Gradcam_visualization/`: visualization the Grad-CAM result of the trained models on cerebral cortex surface/MNI space
-- `Shap/`: implementation of machine learning models and shap value calculation
+- `Shap/`: implementation of machine learning models and SHAP value calculation

 ### Training
 ```